Internal Tools Development

 Every business runs on internal tools.
 Some are visible: the CRM, the scheduling board, the stock system.
 Others are invisible: the spreadsheet that calculates commissions, the shared folder that holds contract templates, the email thread where approvals happen.
-Internal tools development is the practice of replacing these scattered, fragile processes with purpose-built software that your team uses every day, but your customers never see.
+Internal tools development replaces these scattered, fragile processes with purpose-built software.
+Your team uses it every day, but your customers never see it.

 The distinction matters.
 Customer-facing software needs to look polished and handle unknown users.
 Internal tools need to be fast, honest about data, and built around the specific way your team works.
 The priorities are different, and the architecture reflects that.